nfrederick023/mercari-watches/README.md

 `watches.json` is automatically generated and managed by the application.
 Ideally you'd only interact with this file when migrating systems, backing up/restoring data or for development.
 This file can be edited safely on fly; however, this is discouraged.
 The file is created and found in the same directory as `config.json`.

 `config.json` must be created and managed by you.
-Whilst the file itself (and every parameter therein) is **optional**, a correct configuration file is mandatory in order to secure API endpoints, send email notifications, and create browser notifications.
+Whilst the file itself (and every parameter therein) is technically **optional**, a correct configuration file is mandatory in order to secure API endpoints, send email notifications, and create browser notifications.
 The `config.json` should be located at the `[appDir]/data/config.json` directoy, and within it you can configure the following options:

 ### config.json options